suchokrates1/lista-obecnosci/README.md

 or trainer panels.
 Files with other extensions or MIME types will be rejected.
 Uploads larger than the value of `MAX_SIGNATURE_SIZE` (default 1 MB) will also be refused.
 If `REMOVE_SIGNATURE_BG` is set, the application removes white background from uploaded signatures and stores them as PNG files.
+The processing is handled by `utils.process_signature()` using the `Pillow` library.
+Installing the optional `rembg` package allows for more advanced background removal when the option is enabled.

 ## Login format